The derived-discrete algebras over the real numbers: classification of derived-discrete real algebras

-\begin{rem} 1) An connected $\xc$-algebra is called gentle one-cycle without clock condition if it admits a quiver presentation $\xc\Gamma/J$ and the bound quiver $(\Gamma,J)$ is gentle one-cycle without clock condition, see \cite{V}.\\ 2) By Lemma \ref{pathalg}, for a modulated quiver $(Q,\mathcal{M})$, sometimes $T(Q,\mathcal{M})$ is isomorphic to a path algebra.
-In these cases, we have that if $D$ is $\xr$, $\xh$ or $\xc$ and $(Q,R)$ is a gentle one-cycle without clock condition bound quiver, then $\xr$-algebra $DQ/\left\langle R\right\rangle \simeq\xr Q/\left\langle R\right\rangle\otimes_{\xr}D$ is gentle one-cycle without clock condition.\\ 3) Not all the gentle one-cycle without clock condition real algebras are isomorphic to some quotients of path algebras, see example below. \end{rem}
+\begin{rem} 1) A connected $\xc$-algebra is called gentle one-cycle without clock condition if it admits a quiver presentation $\xc\Gamma/\langle J\rangle$ such that the bound quiver $(\Gamma,J)$ is gentle one-cycle without clock condition, see \cite{V}.\\ 2) By Lemma \ref{pathalg}, sometimes $T(Q,\mathcal{M})$ is isomorphic to a path algebra for a modulated quiver $(Q,\mathcal{M})$.
+In these cases, we assume that $D$ is $\xr$, $\xh$ or $\xc$ and $(Q,R)$ is a gentle one-cycle without clock condition bound quiver.
+Then the $\xr$-algebra $DQ/\left\langle R\right\rangle \simeq\xr Q/\left\langle R\right\rangle\otimes_{\xr}D$ is gentle one-cycle without clock condition.\\ 3) Not all the gentle one-cycle without clock condition real algebras are isomorphic to some quotients of path algebras; see the example below. \end{rem}